100 Notable alumni of

 -

 James Holzhauer is an American game show contestant and professional sports gambler.
-He is the third-highest-earning American game show contestant of all time.
+He is the fourth-highest-earning American game show contestant of all time.
 Holzhauer is best known for his 32-game winning streak as champion on the quiz show Jeopardy! from April to June 2019, during which he set multiple single-game records for winnings, and for winning the following Tournament of Champions that November.

 -